Mosher Center Team

 Dr. Mosher completed her fellowship in Mohs Micrographic Surgery under Suzanne Olbricht at Lahey Clinic/Harvard Medical School–who was the 2023 recipient of the Fred Mohs Lifetime Achievement Award, the highest honor granted in the American College of Mohs Surgery.

-Prior to opening their state of the art Mohs Center in Wellesley Hills, Dr. Mosher served as the Director of Mohs Surgery at a private practice in Wellesley for 7 years, as well as established the Mohs department at Atrius Health.
-She and her award-winning team of 15 years have built a highly successful Mohs surgical practice and have treated over twenty thousand skin cancers during their tenure together.
+Prior to opening their state of the art Mohs Center in Wellesley Hills, Dr. Mosher served as the Director of Mohs Surgery in private practice in Wellesley for 7 years, and previously established the Mohs department at Atrius Health, where they rapidly became the most successful and efficient unit across the entire organization.
+She and her award-winning team since 2008 have built a highly successful Mohs surgical practice and have treated over twenty thousand skin cancers during their tenure together.
 They couldn’t be more excited to continue to deliver care in their brand new practice, the Mosher Center!

 At the Mosher Center, we understand that surgery for skin cancer–especially on sensitive areas such as the face, can be a frightening experience.
 Dr. Mosher is an expert surgeon with a meticulous eye for unparalleled aesthetic outcomes.
 Many of her patients seek her out because they feel her repairs and long-term results are far superior than the industry standard.

 Dr. Mosher’s reassuring manner, and her team’s expertise, can relax even the most apprehensive of patients.
-Many patients report that their surgery was easy and comfortable, and many have commented that the team made the day enjoyable and that they actually “had fun!”
+Many patients report that their surgery was easy and comfortable, and many have commented that the team made the day enjoyable.

 In addition to her clinical appointments, Dr. Mosher is part of the consulting staff at Newton Wellesley Hospital.
 She lectures and teaches on Mohs surgical techniques on a local and national level.